protocolbuffers/protocolbuffers.github.io/content/editions/overview.md

 Option imports must come after any other `import` statements.

-Unlike normal `import` statements, option imports import only custom options defined in a `.proto` file, without importing other symbols.
+Unlike normal `import` statements, `import option` only imports custom options defined in a `.proto` file, without importing other symbols.

 This means that messages and enums are excluded from the option import.
 In the